-M. Partnering in Enhancing Public Use and Restoring Habitats at Belden's Landing
+L. Partnering in Enhancing Public Use and Restoring Habitats at Belden's Landing

 Belden's Landing is the primary boat launch in the heart of the Suisun Marsh.
-This project is supported by a \$93K competitive grant over two years from the National Fish and Wildlife Foundation (NFWF) San Francisco Bay Conservation Fund.
+Work continued on this project supported by a \$93k competitive grant from the National Fish and Wildlife Foundation (NFWF) San Francisco Bay Conservation Fund.
 It will restore the degraded marsh removing invasive species and planting native flora, develop a site vision and boardwalk plan with the community, and improve existing facilities.
-A non-motorized launch will be added to reduce user conflicts as a Bay Area Water Trail trailhead.
-In 2019, fishing facilities were installed, invasive plants were removed, and native flora were planted.
-Work on the improvements will continue in 2020.
-The project is a unique partnership of the Solano County Parks, SRCD, and DFW.
+A non-motorized launch was dedicated as a Bay Area Water Trail trailhead.
+The project is a partnership of the Solano County Parks, SRCD, and DFW.

-Suisun Resource Conservation District 2544 Grizzly Island Road Suisun City, CA, 94585-9539 Tel: (707) 425-9302

-Email: srcd@suisunrcd.org Website: www.suisunrcd.org
+Suisun Resource Conservation District 2544 Grizzly Island Road Suisun City, CA, 94585-9539 Tel: (707) 425-9302 Email: srcd@suisunrcd.org Website: www.suisunrcd.org

 Suggested Citation: Suisun Resource Conservation District.
-2020.
-2019 Annual Report.
+2021.
+2020 Annual Report.
 Unpublished Report.
 Suisun Resource Conservation District.
 Suisun City, CA. 22pp.